 Positron Emission Tomography

 Positron emission tomography, with or without computed tomography, is covered when medically necessary.
 For oncologic conditions, coverage is in accordance with National Comprehensive Cancer Network guidelines.

+Proprietary Laboratory Analyses

+Proprietary Laboratory Analyses (PLA) testing is covered when used for the particular "brand" respiratory panel kit as stated within the Current Procedural Terminology (CPT) codebook.
+PLA codes must be used with the specific device or kit.
+“Services should not be reported with any other CPT code and other CPT codes should not be used to report services that may be reported with that specific PLA code.”

+The expectation is that the procedure codes are billed in accordance with CPT guidelines.

 Reimbursement for Laboratory and Radiology Procedures

-Reimbursement is made at the lower of billed charges or the fee on file, minus the amount that any third party coverage would pay.
+Reimbursement is made at the lower of the billed charges or the fee on file, minus the amount that any third party coverage would pay.
 For laboratory services, reimbursement shall not exceed 100 percent of the current year’s Medicare allowable.

 Providers shall not submit claims for both the professional component and the full service for the same patient for the same laboratory or radiology service on the same date of service.